“Do people change?”

 When you are born into the family or care takers that raise you, and from that point onward, particularly in the early years of your life, you slowly develop a model of perceiving and interpreting the wealth of stimuli that come your way, with their resulting experienced emotions.
 During this upbringing, certain types of psychological developmental trauma may occur, which, along with the good experiences you’ve had, create this model.
 Let’s call this the primary model.

 Some examples of traumatic experiences of various degrees are: my brother is my mother’s favorite child, he’s getting more attention than me and she’s always comparing me to him and how well he’s doing; my father drinks and then hits me and belittles me, I must deserve it, but it feels so unfair; I’m hungry and mom has not cooked a meal for me; my friends give me the cold shoulder and criticise me; my father locks me up in the dark, moist and scary basement when I do something wrong; I always seem to be in the wrong; I’m always doing chores and never get to play like my friends do at home; my parents don’t sit and talk with me, they only tell me what to do.
 They don’t really care; the examples are endless.
-Children experience lesser or greater levels of online therapist psychologist psychoanalytic psychotherapy change missattunement and neglect, and emotional, verbal or physical abuse.
-Either it is done to them or they are witness to it in their own homes.
+As a child, you may experience lesser or greater levels of missattunement and neglect, and emotional, verbal or physical abuse that shape your primary model.
+Either it is done to you or you are witness to it in your own home.

-These experiences leave their mark forever and go to shape the model through which the child, and later adult, interprets and understands the world they live in, which in turn affects their behavior.
-There may be a single extremely traumatic event, or many not so severe events that have a cumulative effect, which may be just as, or more, detrimental than a single event.
+These experiences leave their mark forever and go to shape the model through which you as a child, and later an adult, interpret and understand the world you live in, which in turn affects your behavior.
+There may be a single extremely traumatic event, or many not so severe events that have a cumulative effect, which may be just as, or more, detrimental to your developing psyche.

-Based on these experiences and depending on the degree and amount of developmental traumas that you may have experienced so far, various emotions will be activated.
-These may be extreme in intensity and you may be unable to manage them, or they may be less intense and more manageable.
+Based on these experiences and depending on the degree and amount of traumas that you may have experienced so far, various emotions will be activated.
+These may be extreme in intensity and you may be unable to manage them and feel overwhelmed, or they may be less intense and more manageable.
 The bigger the intensity, the more difficult it can be.

 When a particularly stressful event takes place, the primary model will always kick in.
-With time, effort and practice, the new model will quickly be activated and take over.
-Depending on the intensity of the stressful event and with increasing awareness and ability to tolerate and process the resulting thoughts and feelings, it will gradually become easier as you go along.
+With time, effort and practice, the secondary model will quickly be activated and take over.
+Depending on the intensity of the stressful event and with increasing awareness and ability to tolerate and process the resulting thoughts and feelings, it will gradually become easier as you go along, and the secondary model will effectively become the primary model.

-This then constitutes change, and it can be very visible to the people around you.
+This then constitutes change, and it can be very visible to both you and the people around you.

 Bibliography: